AI Governance Startup Funding 2025-2026

 Which categories attract disproportionately large checks in the AI governance market?

-As of April 2026, AI Policy Enforcement is the category that attracts disproportionately large checks in the AI governance market.
-Over the past 12 months, the category closed only 2 deals but raised $63M, which gives it a capital-to-deal share ratio of 1.91x.
+As of June 2026, AI Policy Enforcement attracts disproportionately large checks in the AI governance market.
+Over the past 12 months, it captured 44.9% of capital from 28.0% of deals, giving it a capital-share-to-deal-share ratio of 1.60.

 Which geographies matter most for fundraising in the AI governance market?

-If you want to identify the opportunities currently emerging in this market, explore our market pitch on AI governance.
+If you want to compare the regional opportunity in more detail, explore our market report covering AI governance geographies.

 Is the AI governance opportunity set broad or concentrated in one hub?